Sep9

 Matthew 16:24…..Working

-“Teaches how we must be willing to follow Jesus no matter the costs or sacrifices.” ⇒ Will you take up your cross and follow Jesus whatever may come.
+“Teaches how believers must be willing to follow Jesus no matter the costs, sacrifices, or hardships.” ⇒ Will you take up your cross and follow Jesus whatever may come.
 Will you take up your cross and follow Jesus even if it costs you everything?
 Martin Luther once said “A religion that gives nothing, costs nothing, and suffers nothing is worth nothing.”
+No sacrifice should be too greats in serving Jesus.
+Jim Elliot an American missionary once said; “He is no fool who gives what he cannot keep to gain what he cannot lose”.
 Taking up the cross and following Jesus is easy when life runs smoothly.
 But true cross-bearing is revealed during trials and hardships.
 Each day we take up our cross.
-Every day we live for the Lord.
-Daily we look for ways to make a difference.
-To give.
-To serve.
-To shine.
-Even in tough times.There are many who follow Jesus in the breaking of bread.
+There are many who follow Jesus in the breaking of bread.
 But few as far as drinking the cup of suffering.
 Many follow Jesus in the morality of His teachings, but few in the indignity of the cross.
 Many will follow Jesus on Sunday, but walk their own path on Monday.

-“Teaches how Jesus doesn’t want casual or superficial followers, but committed disciples who are all in.” ⇒ There’s no room for sunday only Christians.
+“Teaches how Jesus doesn’t want casual half-hearted followers, but committed disciples who are all in.” ⇒ Discipleship is not a once-off decision, but a whole way of life.
+There’s no room for sunday only Christians.
 Many try to sprinkle a little bit of God onto their lifestyle.
 A little bit of Jesus, a little bit of church.
 And because their unwillingness to actually surrender to Him their missing out.
 When Jesus says, “follow me,” He is calling us, not just to hang out with Him, or tag along, but to a devout, different, and dedicated, life.
 Discipleship is a all or nothing proposition.
 Either your all in or your all out.
 There’s no half way measures in being a disciple either you go all the way or you go no way.
 Either your sold out to Jesus or your not.
 To take up your cross is where the rubber meets the road.
 To be a disciple you have to have some skin in the game.
 You can’t just be a church attendee or a church goer.
 There’s a big difference between being a fan and being a follower.
 You cant say I’ll be a Christian, but I don’t want to be one of those Jesus freaks.
 I’ll go to church, but don’t expect me to do all that bible reading and praying.
 Jesus doesn’t offer the option for secret discipleships, but bold confession.
 For Jesus discipleship is not a part time volunteer work or a extra curricular activity.
 Discipleship is not something you just add onto your life, like a hobby or something to feel good about.
 Discipleship is not a decision of a moment, it is a decision for a lifetime.
 Discipleship is not a result of easy compliance, but a deliberate and irrevocable decision.
 Discipleship is not just a decision about the past, but a decision for the present and the future, that’s there’s no turning back.
 Are you all in and sold out to Jesus no matter what it takes?
 Or are you just a fan or spectator at best?
 Some want a relationship with Jesus that is easy and comfortable, as long as it doesn’t cost them too much.
 Casual believers will seek spiritual shortcuts and happiness above everything else.
 Committed believers will seek self-discipline and what pleases God.
 Casual believers will seek God only when their in trouble, or when it’s convenient for them in what they want and need.
 Committed believers will say how can I better serve you or how can I serve in the church.
 Casual believers will fall away at the first sign of trouble and adversity.
 Committed believers will stay true to Jesus through thick and then.
 When making a decision to follow Jesus its more than simply agreeing with Him or even believing on Him.
 A decision for Jesus is not like an issuance policy, just say a prayer and your good to go, and then live as you want and do as you want.
 But rather its a commitment that is growing in sanctification in a life that is pleasing to the Lord in all that you say and do.
 There’s a big difference between calling yourself a Christian and being a Christian!

 “Even today, taking up your cross could mean losing family and friends.
 It could mean being mocked, ridiculed, and ostracized. could mean being unpopular and not fitting in.
-It could mean suffering shame, persecution, or even death.” ⇒ Will you take up your cross and follow Jesus even if it means rejection and ridicule?
+It could mean suffering persecution or even death.” ⇒ Will you take up your cross and follow Jesus even if it means rejection and ridicule?
 Will you take up your cross and follow Jesus even if it means being despised, hated, and shunned by the world?
 Will you take up your cross and follow Jesus even if means losing family and friends?
 Will you take up your cross in choosing the narrow way over the way of the world?
-Will you take up your cross in identifying with Jesus, regardless of what it costs you personally, publically or financially!
+Will you take up your cross in identifying with Jesus, regardless of what it costs you personally, publicly or financially!

 Additional Notes & Applications